Ed Shuttlesworth: Professional football

-Shuttlesworth was selected by the Baltimore Colts in the second round (37th overall pick) of the 1974 NFL draft.
+Shuttlesworth was selected by the Baltimore Colts in the second round (37th overall) of the 1974 NFL draft.
 He opted instead to play for the Toronto Argonauts in the Canadian Football League.
 He signed a three-year contract with the Argonauts in March 1974.
 In April 1974, a Maryland sports columnist expressed dismay at the Colts' inability to sign Shuttlesworth:

 But the Colts' future was stunted somewhat a few weeks back when Michigan fullback Ed Shuttlesworth, a second round draft pick, wanted no parts of the Colt organization and signed a pact with the CFL Toronto Argonauts.
 Colts general manager Joe Thomas was stunned at Shuttlesworth's decision, saying, 'His agent never gave me a chance to make a bid for Shuttlesworth,' who could have solved the Hosses' fullback dilemma.

 In 1974, he was the third leading rusher in the CFL with 866 rushing yards and five touchdowns on 191 carries for an average of 4.5 yards per carry.
 In 1975, he gained 101 rushing yards on 21 carries for an average of 4.8 yards per carry.

 In 1976, Shuttlesworth played with the Baltimore Colts during the pre-season.
 He did not play with the Colts during the regular season.
 In 1977, Shuttlesworth attended training camp with the Philadelphia Eagles and scored on a 30-yard touchdown run in an exhibition game against the Washington Redskins.
 However, he was waived by the Eagles in early August 1977 and did not make the regular season lineup.

-Later years
+Later life

 After retiring from football, Shuttlesworth became a computer software professional working in the Atlanta area.